5.4 External Identity Mapping

 RADIUS

-Remote Authentication Dial-In User Service (RADIUS) is a protocol for centralizing authentication, authorization, and accounting (AAA).
+RADIUS is a protocol for centralizing authentication, authorization, and accounting.
 Thinfinity Workspace supports RADIUS-based authentication for environments requiring strong centralized credential verification.

 Use case: Often used in secure, internal networks or VPN setups.